pgaxatte/openstack-workshops/01_manage_resources_basic/01c_create_private_network_and_ports.md

 To finish this workshop, complete the following:
 - :exclamation: **Task 4**: Attach the new port to `mythirdvm`, bring it up via DHCP and test the connectivity to the other instances.
 - :exclamation: **Task 5**: Can you come up with scenarios where moving a port from a VM to another is essential?

+You finished the first workshop, you can now move on the [advanced resource management workshop](../02_manage_resources_advanced/02a_snapshots.md)